 - Now as the sun begins to form in the center of this cloud, material surrounding the center begins to condense independent of this center.
 Eddies of gaseous dusty material form their own center and their own gravity which happens not once but at least 8 times and 9 if you count Pluto.
 And eddies form near these eddies which eventually form moons for these planetary bodies which will all circle the sun when the evolution of this

 story is done.
-Now, none of the eddies can be explained nor can the differences in the composition of planets be explained though they were all supposedly formed from the same dusty-cloudy-stuff.
+Now, none of the eddies can be explained nor can the differences in the composition of planets though they were all supposedly formed from the same dusty-cloudy-stuff.
 But, let’s pretend these and many other eddies formed anyway to test the hypothesis.

 - Once the planets have formed for some reason we find that there is no dust or debris between planets except for the asteroid belt found between Mars and Jupiter.
 So although there should be massive evidence for the formation of planetesimals and other debris between the planets left over from the nebular condensation we must pretend that the larger planets swept up this debris when they were forming, except for the asteroid belt – even though we know this is not possible.